 Maybe you’ve considered living or working abroad and you’re looking to make a change for yourself.
 You’ve toyed with the idea but self-doubt takes over or you just feel lost as to where to start.
 Curious about how to find a job in France (or elsewhere?)?
 It’s not impossible, but you have to put in the work.

-Here are my tips on how to find a job in France!
+Here are my tips on how to find jobs in France for foreigners!
+Hopefully it’ll motivate you to try.

-The truth is that I had no idea how to find a job in France, but did it deter me from trying?
+The truth is that I had no idea how to find a job in France of any kind, let alone jobs in France for English speakers, but did it deter me from trying?
 Nope.
 I worked my butt off trying to find something and was offered a position in Paris, as someone who was not fluent in French.
 The company was even going to sponsor my visa (wasn’t married yet so I didn’t have the legal right to work without a sponsor at the time).

 I got a bit lucky after putting in the hard work, but the point I’m trying to make is that we have to put in the work first and persevere.
 So often we get shut down.
 It’s a part of life.
 Others tell us our ideas won’t work or we flat out get rejected.
 It’s happened to me and it’ll happen to you.
 Support can be hard to come by.